 The college's seven academic units and several centers serve more than 1,400 graduate students enrolled in eight graduate degree programs.
-Academic units contributing to graduate offerings include the School of Accountancy and Information Management, the School of Health Administration and Policy, and the Departments of Economics, Finance, Management, Marketing, and Supply Chain Management.
-The Seidman Institute serves as the college's focal point for applied research, and several centers are organized in conjunction with the Seidman Institute: the Arizona Real Estate Center, the Bank One Economic Outlook Center, the Center for Advanced Purchasing Studies, the Center for Business Research, the Center for Services Marketing and Management, and the Lincoln Center for Ethics.
+Academic units contributing to graduate offerings include the School of Accountancy and

+Information Management, the School of Health Administration and Policy, and the Departments of Economics, Finance, Management, Marketing, and Supply Chain Management.
+The Seidman Institute serves as the college's focal point for applied research, and several centers are organized in conjunction with the Seidman Institute: the Arizona Real Estate Center, the Bank One Economic Outlook Center, the Center for Advanced Purchasing Studies, the Center for Business Research, and the Center for Services Marketing and Management.